usaid-cs/yesterday-i-learned/life.md

 "Yesterday I learned how to live."

+1. "He who has a why can bear almost any how." -Viktor Frankl
 1. You should never feel obligated to pay for your in-laws' house.
 1. "I am easily distracted" is an okay weakness to mention during an interview.
 1. Try not to shower before you drink coffee.